yasirbhutta/yasirbhutta.github.io/computer-basics/docs/software.md

 ## Review Questions

-- Explain the difference between hardware and software.
+1. Explain the difference between hardware and software.
-- What is software and explain its different types.
+2. What is software and explain its different types.
-- What are the two main types of software?
+3. What are the two main types of software?
 Briefly describe each one.
-- Why is software essential for a computer to function?
+4. Why is software essential for a computer to function?
-- List three examples of system software and explain their roles.
+5. List three examples/types of system software and explain their roles.
-- What is the primary function of system software?
+6. What is the primary function of system software?
-- What are some benefits of using utility programs?
+7. What are some benefits of using utility programs?
-- What is the difference between system software and application software?
+8. What is the difference between system software and application software?
-- Give examples of application software commonly used in different fields (e.g., education, business, entertainment).
+9. Give examples of application software commonly used in different fields (e.g., education, business, entertainment).
-- Discuss the advantages and disadvantages of using open-source application software.
+10. Discuss the advantages and disadvantages of using open-source application software
-- Define software and differentiate between two main categories of software with specific examples for each category.
+11. Define software and differentiate between two main categories of software with specific examples for each category.
+12. What is application software?
+Provide four examples of commonly used application software from various fields.

 ## References and Bibliography